JoshuaOrtizR/ScriptingLanguages/Terminology (Python).md

 * **Debugging:** The process of finding and fixing errors in code.
 * **Testing:** The process of verifying that code works as expected.

-By understanding these core concepts and building blocks, you can effectively write Python code to solve a wide range of problems.